Correctly storing your automated external defibrillators (AEDs) is very important.

 To keep your AED storage solution in top condition, implement a consistent check protocol that includes thorough inspections at least once a month.

 While exact considerations will vary based on the features and design of your AED storage solution, this six-step process should cover the basics for most models.
+Each month, evaluate the following:

 - Cabinet or enclosure integrity: Examine the storage unit for any signs of damage, such as cracks, dents, or corrosion.
 Ensure hinges, locks, and seals are functioning properly.

-- AED presence and condition: Verify the defibrillator in the storage unit and visually inspect it for any apparent damage or defects.
+- AED presence and condition: Verify the defibrillator is in the storage unit and visually inspect it for any apparent damage or defects.

-- Accessories and supplies: Check that all necessary accessories, such as pads and batteries, are present and within expiration dates.
+- Accessories and supplies: Check that all necessary accessories, such as electrode pads and batteries, are present and within expiration dates.

 - Signage and visibility: Confirm that AED signage is clear, visible, and in good condition, making it easy to locate the storage unit.